sverweij/mscgen_js/msgenny.md

 *Low effort labeling.
 Auto declarations*

 *mscgen* already is a simple, concise, well readable language.
-Write-ability leaves room for improvement, however.
+Write-ability leaves room for improvement, though.

 We have attempted to fill this room by designing a simplified variant: *ms genny*.
 It does away with some of *mscgen*'s more fancy features like *colors* and *arcskip* in favor of low effort labeling and of automatic entity declarations.
 See below for a complete comparison.

+To have our cake and eat it too we made the [online demo][4] translate between *ms genny* and *mscgen* with the flick of a switch.

 Example
 -------